 I know, it all seems so important when it’s happening and taking the time to cook, exercise or perhaps even walk to work just doesn’t fit into the emergency plan … we have to take care of _________ before we can relax enough to cook.
 I have been there, more often that I would like to admit.
 I know how the pressures of life can interfere with our own needs to care for ourselves and yet I also know (intellectually) how we (I) need to put myself first and I will be better equipped to handle the stresses.

 Exercise in most forms provides stress relief from our daily lives.
 And, being active boosts our feel-good endorphins which will distract you from worries Exercise increases your overall health and well-being, which puts more energy in your day.
 And, exercise also has some direct stress-busting benefits.

 - Do exercise and movement that you enjoy.
 Virtually any form of exercise can increase your fitness level as well as decrease your stress.
-The most important thing is to pick an activity that you enjoy and commit to participating regularly for the most benefit.
-Examples of suitable activities include walking, stair climbing, jogging, bicycling, yoga, tai chi, gardening, weightlifting, dancing and swimming.
+The most important thing is to pick an activity that you enjoy and commit to regularly participating for the most benefit.
+Examples of suitable activities include walking, stair climbing, jogging, bicycling, yoga, tai chi, gardening, weightlifting, dancing, and swimming.